linode/docs/docs/security/getting-started-with-selinux.md

 {: .note}
 >
 > We do not recommend you disable SELinux.
-But if you wish to disable SELinux, please read our quick-answer guide on [disabling SELinux](/docs/quick-answers/linux/how-to-disable-selinux)
+But if you wish to disable SELinux, please read our quick-answer guide on [SELinux](/docs/quick-answers/linux/how-to-change-selinux-modes)

 ## Before You Begin